youth Leadership Programs

 Accommodation

-Junior CIT’s will stay in a cabin during their two weeks on site.
+Junior CIT’s will stay in a Bell Tent during their two weeks on site.

-Senior CIT’s will stay in a cabin during their June 7-9 training weekend.
-During the three Kids Camp sessions, C.I.T. participants will stay in cabins or Sibley Tents with Camp Counsellors and the kids in their cabin group.
+Senior CIT’s will stay in a cabin during their June 6 - 8 training weekend.
+During the three Kids Camp sessions, C.I.T. participants will stay in cabins or bell tents with Camp Counsellors and the kids in their cabin group.
 Accommodations are all-gendered during week 1 and 3, but gendered during Camp Cha7elkwnech, so Senior C.I.T.s can expect to share an accommodation with fellow C.I.T.s and campers of all genders, gender identities, and gender expressions.
 This change represents a shift towards making camp a more welcoming and inclusive environment.
-In order for C.I.T.s and campers to maintain privacy when dressing, we will continue to have covered changing stations in cabins and next to Sibley tents, as well as private stalls in all of our washroom facilities.
+In order for C.I.T.s and campers to maintain privacy when dressing, we will continue to have covered changing stations in cabins and next to bell tents, as well as private stalls in all of our washroom facilities.